EengineerC/memorverse/README.md

-# MemorizeIt
+# Memorverse

-Welcome to **MemorizeIt** — a simple and effective app designed to help you memorize memory verses (or any text).
-The app hides words as many words as you choose until you can get the whole thing.
+Welcome to **Memorverse** — a simple and effective app designed to help you memorize memory verses (or any text).
+The app hides words as many words as you choose until you can get the whole thing, and lets you check if you know the verse by typing it in!

 ## Features:
 - Enter a memory verse to help you memorize.
+- Type in the verse and check if you know it.
 - Use spaced repetition and interactive techniques to enhance your recall.
 - Simple, intuitive interface for easy use.

+## Check it out!

+You can check out the app deployed live at [https://memorverse.vercel.app](https://memorverse.vercel.app).

 ## Prerequisites: